-After a year of not being able to spend quality time with my friends, my goal is to be more intentional in every minute that I get to be in their presence.
-If you’re gathering again and need some ideas, you’ve come to the right place.
+These days (and every day moving forward), my goal is to be more intentional with every minute that I get to be in the presence of my wonderful friends.
+If you’re looking for ideas to make that happen—and to start practicing a little mindfulness in the process—you’ve come to the right place.
 Use the ideas below for inspiration or as a bucket list.
 Boredom, buh-bye.

 2. Go for a walk.
 Get some exercise in a pretty park or neighborhood while talking and staring at houses (my favorite part).

 3. Play a game.
-Whether it’s cards, a board game, beer pong, or old-fashioned hide and seek, games are a great boredom buster for friends.
+Whether it’s cards, a board game, or old-fashioned hide and seek, games are a great boredom buster for friends.

 5. Do a cardio-dance workout video.
 Because dance parties are always better with friends.

 6. Make seasonal cocktails.
-Get fancy with this one and use your nicest glasses and most fresh ingredients.
+Get fancy with this one and use your nicest glasses and best ingredients.
 Then toast to your friendship.

 7. Find the nearest beach or pool.
 You’re never too old to splash around in the water with your best friends.
 Just don’t forget to pack everything you need—this list of things to pack for the beach will help!